 “More than a decade after the original series went off the air, Netflix reboots the “Queer Eye” franchise with a new Fab Five and a new setting, trading in the concrete jungle of New York City for communities in and around Atlanta.
 The style experts forge relationships with men and women who often have different beliefs from them, leading to moments of social commentary interspersed with style advice.
 Advising people in need of lifestyle makeovers are food and wine specialist Antoni Porowski, interior designer Bobby Berk, grooming consultant Jonathan Van Ness, fashion designer Tan France and culture expert Karamo Brown, who reality TV fans may recognize as one of the housemates on “The Real World: Philadelphia.”

 How to Live Mortgage Free with Sarah Beeny

 “Sarah Beeny meets inspiring people who’ve escaped mortgages quickly by using some clever and simple tricks.”

 “Winner of `The Great Interior Design Challenge’, Sarah Moore gets brought into more renovation projects on the show ‘Money for Nothing’.
 In this series, Moore meets different people up and down the UK who are throwing out what they consider to be worthless goods.
 In each episode, the designer takes three of these worn-out, overused goods and gives them a new life.
 The items are transformed beyond recognition and given a bespoke edge, which in turn gives them a higher value.
 Any profit made on the products sold is returned to the original owners.”

-Happy binge-watching!
-And remember that if you start to feel inspired, we are here to help.
-Take our style quiz or get a custom room design from Furnishr’s interior designers with all your fave prints and textures.
+Once you’re done binge-watching, get a custom room design from our interior designers with all your fave prints and textures.